 Decide how you want to use the VM Population Trending Report as indicated in the following table:

-With trending turned on, use the VM Population Trending Report to:
+With trending turned on, use the report to:

 Keep in mind the following points when you review a VM Population Trending Report:

-•If a VM is removed from inventory, the VM Population Trending Report shows changes in memory and CPU usage but does not show changes in disk usage or any VM count.
+- If a VM is removed from inventory, the VM Population Trending Report shows changes in memory and CPU usage but doesn't show changes in disk usage or any VM count.

-•If a VM had its name changed after it was added to vCommander, the new name does not appear in the list of VMs in VM Details.
+- If a VM had its name changed after it was added to vCommander, the new name doesn't appear in the list of VMs in VM Details.
 You must look for the original name.

-•Out-of-inventory VMs do not appear in the VM Population Trending Report after they have been discovered during a datastore scan.
+- Out-of-inventory VMs don't appear in the VM Population Trending Report after they have been discovered during a datastore scan.

-•If a host was added and historical events were retrieved, the VM Details section of the report does not display detailed resource information about the VMs on that server.
+- If a host was added and historical events were retrieved, the VM Details section of the report doesn't display detailed resource information about the VMs on that server.

-•Templates and out-of-inventory VMs only incur costs for storage; they do not include costs for operating systems, CPU, and memory counts.
+- Templates and out-of-inventory VMs only incur costs for storage; they don't include costs for operating systems, CPU, and memory counts.

 All Access Rights Levels